 “I’m perfectly at ease with whatever comes,” the former president said, adding that he has led “a wonderful life.”
-“Now I feel it's in the hands of God.”
+“Now I feel it’s in the hands of God,” he said.

 In early December, Carter officially announced that an examination had revealed no trace of the four brain lesions.
 Returning to work, he continued polishing off book No. 32, Faith: A Journey for All, which reflects on the importance on spirituality in his own life and its influence in shaping American history.